BuildTheEarth/docs/source/guide/discord.rst

 Reviewer
 ++++++++

 These guys review for building applications to make sure we get quality content.
-Being a Reviwer is also a good test phase to becoming a full staff member because we get to know you a bit better.
+Being a Reviewer is also a good test phase to becoming a full staff member because we get to know you a bit better.

-If you want to become a reviwer apply here: `Reviewer Application <links:Reviewer Application>`_
+If you want to become a reviewer apply here: `Reviewer Application`_

 **What we look for:** You should have some good building skills in Minecraft.

 Patreons
 ++++++++

-These people help the project by donating on `Patreon <links:Patreon>`_.
-To get this role you have to connect atreon to your Discord account.
+These people help the project by donating on `Patreon`_.
+To get this role you have to connect Patreon to your Discord account.
-Here is what you get for becomming a Patreon:
+Here is what you get for becoming a Patron:

 +------------+--------------------------------------------------------------+
 | Donation   | Reward                                                       |